 We love direct feedback, especially when it’s given with kindness and tact.
-Because we’re at our best when we’re all trying to be better, and the training we make wouldn’t be possible without the 1,000,000+ pieces of feedback we’ve received from our learners up until now.
+Because we’re at our best when we’re all trying to be better, and the training we make wouldn’t be possible without the 2.3 million pieces of feedback we’ve received from our learners up until now.

 Feedback is what moves our organization forward, from our product to the way we work together as a team.
 Looking to develop a healthy and professional culture of feedback at your company?
 You’ve come to the right place.
-Below, we’ll cover:
+In this article, we’ll cover:

 • Why feedback is important for organizations